nutteloost/simple-swipe-card/README.md

 - Reorder cards for swiping order
 - Visual on/off toggle for pagination dots
 - Simple number input for card spacing
+- Selection for swipe direction (horizontal/vertical)
+- Toggle for loopback mode
+- Toggle for enabling auto-swipe
+- Number input for auto-swipe interval (in milliseconds)
 - Real-time preview of changes